-Protect yourself from getting monkeypox by following these guidelines:
+Protect yourself from getting mpox by following these guidelines:

 - Wash your hands often with soap and water or use an alcohol-based hand sanitizer, especially before eating or touching your face and after you use the bathroom.

-The Centers for Disease Control and Prevention recommends vaccination for people who have been exposed to monkeypox and people who may be more likely to contract the virus, including:
+The Centers for Disease Control and Prevention recommends vaccination for people who have been exposed to mpox and people who may be more likely to contract the virus, including:

-- People who have been notified by public health officials that they are a contact of someone with monkeypox
+- People who have been notified by public health officials that they are a contact of someone with mpox

-- People with a sexual partner in the past 2 weeks who has been diagnosed with monkeypox
+- People with a sexual partner in the past 2 weeks who has been diagnosed with mpox

 - People whose jobs may expose them to orthopoxviruses, such as laboratory workers who perform testing for orthopoxviruses, or handle cultures or animals with orthopoxviruses